NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Counties of the contiguous United States.
 ```

-The spatial framework built into the ReEDS model allows other spatial resolutions;
+The spatial framework built into the ReEDS model allows other spatial resolutions or spatial extents;
-for example, nodal datasets can be represented in the model.
+for example, ReEDS has been used to represent the RTS-GMLC nodal test system {cite}`karmakarNodalCapacityExpansion2024` and the zonal Indian power system {cite:p}`roseLeastCostPathwaysIndias2020, joshiImpactsRenewableEnergy2024`.
 When running with nodal data, each renewable energy resource site can be associated only with a single node, so the node assignments must be done before a model run is performed.
+And regardless of spatial extent or resolution, all decision variables will still be linear.

 The model also has the capability to use mixed resolutions.
 For example, California can be represented using the default model zones, whereas the rest of the United States is represented at state resolution.
-This can enable finer detail for a specific region of interest while capturing trades with neighboring regions as lower resolution but with a reasonable solution time.
+This can enable finer detail for a specific region of interest while capturing trades with neighboring regions at lower resolution but with a reasonable solution time.

 #### Data inputs and handling